hydradatabase/docs/guides/saas-retention-tracking-and-churn-with-powerbi.md

 ## Scope
 The focus of this guide is to showcase the ease of integrating Hydra with [PowerBI](https://powerbi.microsoft.com/en-ca/) to develop a customer retention & churn-oriented dashboard on sample data within a Hydra database.

-To cater to a large audience, the data and KPIs were chosen to be as agnostic as possible.
+To cater to a broad audience, the data and KPIs were chosen to be as agnostic as possible.
 The data used is mock sales data created specifically for this demo, and the metrics are the following:

 * YoY Time Series Customer Retention Rate by Quarter
 * YoY Time Series Customer Churn Rate by Quarter